furseiry/NoU-WPILib/README.md

     - In VSCode (which will be downloaded by the installer), Open the Command Palette by clicking the little WPILib icon in the top right (shortcut `Cmd+Shift+P` (Mac) / `Ctrl+Shift+P` (Windows))
     - Type `WPILib: Create a new project`.
 This opens the WPILib Project Creator.
     - Select a project type.
 Templates work better, but you can try modifying the examples if you want.
-    - Select a language (currently this software only has java support)
+    - Select a language (currently this software only has java support) (so you should select that)
     - Select a project base:
       - Templates that work the best: Command Robot, Command Robot Skeleton, Timed Robot, Timed Skeleton, RobotBase Skeleton
     - Fill in the rest of the fields and `Generate Project`.